DavidGoldwasser/measure_sandbox/README.md

  - Create pull request into master from new branch.
  - Once pull request is merged, branch should be deleted.
  - Switch local checkout back to `master` and pull changes from GitHub.com

+I am going to reject this pull request and delete this branch